An Approach to Arthritis

 Squaring of vertebral bodies

-Bamboo-spine from continuoussyndesmophytes
+Bamboo-spine from continuous

 Peripheral large joint erosive arthritis